 Update: Due to construction ongoing, Swallowtail Lighthouse VE9SLH will not be activated for ILLW in 2023.

 "The International Lighthouse Lightship Weekend, ILLW, came into being in 1998 as the Scottish Northern Lights Award run by the Ayr Amateur Radio Group.
 The history of this event can be found on the ILLW.net web site.
 The ILLW usually takes place on the 3rd full weekend in August each year and attracts over 500 lighthouse entries located in over 40 countries.
 It is one of the most popular international amateur radio events in existence probably because there are very few rules and it is not the usual contest type event.
 It is also free and there are no prizes for contacting large numbers of other stations.
 There is little doubt that the month of August has become "Lighthouse Month" due largely to the popularity and growth of the ILLW." (from the ILLW).

 Remember, the ILLW is a fun event to promote lighthouses and amateur radio, it is not a contest, there are no awards or certificates for your contact.
-You will be able to download a card at e-QSL at a later date if you so wish.

 For those who are collecting information for their logs, here are the vital statistics:

 |IOTA Number and link to IOTA info||NA-014 IOTA Link|

 |Postal Address||VE9SLH, 50 Lighthouse Road, Grand Manan, NB, E5G 2A2 (Canada)|